kadirlua/WorkerQueue/README.md

   > make
 ```

-If you want to build as static library (default is shared), you can pass the argument as below to cmake for configuration;
+If you want to build as static library (default is shared), you can pass the argument as shown below to cmake for configuration:
 ```
   > cmake -B build -S . -DBUILD_SHARED_LIBS=OFF
 ```